T

 Gołąbki

-Cabbage rolls stuffed with a mixture of minced meat (usually pork or beef) and rice or buckwheat, simmered in a tomato sauce.
-They offer a comforting and classic Polish home-cooking experience.
+Cabbage rolls stuffed with a mixture of minced meat (usually pork and beef) and rice or barley, simmered in a tomato-based sauce.
+They offer a rich, savory, and satisfying meal.

 Where locals eat — best neighborhoods